 The first thing a lot of appellate lawyers will tell you is that it’s hard to win an appeal.

 The first thing I’ll tell you is that I can shorten those odds.

 Just like a trial is a story, an appeal is, too.
 There are four ways to win an appeal.
 You can show that the jury got it wrong, that the judge made an error, that the prosecutor engaged in misconduct, or that your lawyer didn’t competently represent you.

 Your appellate lawyer has to tell one of those stories, or some combination of them.
 I do that very well.
 If you check out my blog, which I’ve been doing for ten years, you’ll see that my writing style is easy to read and easy to understand.
-Not much use in trying to convince a judge to overturn your conviction if he falls asleep halfway through your brief.
+Not much use in trying to convince a judge to overturn your conviction if he falls asleep halfway through my brief.

 But even more important than presenting your arguments in a logical and compelling fashion is finding the arguments to present.
 Sometimes, that’s just a matter of knowing the intricacies of the law.

 In State v.
 Weimer, for example, I represented the defendant in an appeal from her conviction of aggravated murder and aggravated burglary, and a 44-to-life sentence.
 The trial took three weeks.
 The State presented 32 witnesses and over 300 exhibits.
 The transcript ran 2,500 pages.
 I got it reversed because of thirty pages of testimony and knowing what the co-conspirator exception to the hearsay rule was.